Risk of Bitcoin Market: Volatility, Jumps, and Forecasts: Empirical Analysis on Realized Risk and Jumps

 In this section, based on the price sample from an online exchange, we conduct an empirical analysis on the realized risk and corrected jumps introduced in the previous section.
 There are 270\footnote{Until Dec 2020, https://coin.market/exchanges-info.php} online exchanges trading various types of cryptocurrencies, and each of the coins is traded in different exchanges globally.
 Among all crypto markets, the Bitcoin market is dominant with more than 70\% market share, which motivates us to focus only on the risk of BTC in this paper.

 We obtain the price data from an online exchange named Gemini\footnote{https://gemini.com/about/}, which is one of the largest digital exchanges regulated by the New York State Department of Financial Services (NYDFS).
-Furthermore, we would like to relieve the concers on price jump of idiosyncratic exchange by demostrating a synthetic process constructed by averaging prices from three actively trading exchanges, Poloniex, Bittrex, and Bitfinex\footnote{Poloniex and Bittrex are U.S based companies, and Bitfinex located in Hongkong}.
+Furthermore, we would like to relieve the concerns on price jump of idiosyncratic exchange by demonstrating a synthetic process constructed by averaging prices from three actively trading exchanges, Poloniex, Bittrex, and Bitfinex\footnote{Poloniex and Bittrex are U.S based companies, and Bitfinex located in Hong Kong}.

 After cleaning and removing the trading days with missing data points, the dataset starting from Jan.
 2017 until Dec.
 2020 contains 1385 trading days\footnote{Samples from 15th Nov.
 2018 to 6th Dec.
 2018. are removed for the missing data problem} with a 5-minute sampling frequency in each day.
 The Bitcoin market is trading all day and all year globally akin to the foreign exchange market, which prompts the issue of removing the illiquid periods, such as weekends/holidays and inactive trading hours.
 In this paper, we do not remove any trading days because many non-institutional investors also trade during non-business days in the cryptocurrency market.
 The time frame is synchronized to the UTC$+0$ time zone.